Olympiapark (Munich): Olympia Pressestadt

 The Olympia Pressestadt lies west of the Olympiapark between Landshuter Allee in the east and Riesstraße in the west.
-It is the site of the former media center and today provides regular housing.
+During the 1972 Summer Olympics, the area served as the official Media Centre (Pressezentrum), accommodating thousands of international journalists reporting on the event.
+Following the conclusion of the Games, the entire residential complex was successfully repurposed alongside the nearby Olympic Village into public student housing, condominiums, and apartment rentals integrated into Munich's urban network.

 Carillon

 The carillon, built in 1972, was one of five carillons in Bavaria.
 Rather than occupying a traditional bell tower, it was set on an open framework with the bells exposed to view.
 It was built for the 1972 Summer Olympics on Coubertinplatz, the central square in the Olympic Park.
 It was made by the Dutch bell foundry Royal Eijsbouts and has a range of 50 bells (originally 49 bells, 1991 retrofit a Cis bell).

 In 2007, the Olympic Carillon was dismantled due to restructuring measures in the Olympic Park.
 It was reinstalled in 2012, with American carillonneur Jim Saenger "ringing in" the rebuilt carillon with a concert on April 16, 2012.

 Munich Olympic Walk Of Stars

 In 2003 the Munich Olympic Walk of Stars was constructed as a path from the Olympic Lake, als Weg am Olympiasee, in the style of the Hollywood Walk of Fame.
 Celebrities leave their hand- and footprints behind in the concrete.
 Singer Howard Carpendale was the first to do so, and since then roughly 30 personalities from culture and sport have left impressions of themselves behind.